Recent curriculum innovation projects

 Developing a resource to support student engagement to recycle more Waste Electrical & Electronic Equipment (WEEE) on campus.
-(Sustainability Manager Dr Samantha Price in partnership with Absolute Recycling)
+(Sustainability Manager Dr Samantha Davies in partnership with Absolute Recycling)

 One million tonnes of WEEE are produced in the UK each year.
 Of this, 60 per cent still goes to landfill.
 This mainly comprises small domestic appliances which are perceived by consumers as too much hassle to dispose of at a Household Waste Recycling Centre.
 As a result they go into the “brown bin” and then to landfill.
 There are reasonable recycling options on campus for streams such as cardboard, plastic, and cans but no permanent option for student WEEE.
 There have been three previous WEEE amnesties which have been successful in gathering several tonnes but a permanent solution would increase this further.

 To make this effective this project aims to engage students as partners in devising an educational campaign to raise awareness of a new WEEE facility being created on campus.
 The aim being to help educate and inform about why and how appropriate recycling should take place.
 This project aims to facilitate interdisciplinary collaborations and improve resource efficiency and waste.
 It will also provide a good community partnership interface and provide an opportunity for wider public engagement.